Video clip

 Once I’ve logged in to my profile and selected the foods I’ve eaten on the calculator, I can view my consumption by clicking on the “conso” icon in the bottom right-hand corner of the screen.

-On this page I can find all the selected foods and the amount of sugar they contain.
-For more details, I can take a look at the Product list and search results at the top of the food list on the calculator.
+On this page I find all the selected foods and the amount of sugar they contain.
+To go further, I can take a look at the Product list and search resultsat the top of the food list on the calculator.